hassanboufous/Boufous/README.md

 <div>
     <p align="center">
      <a href="https://github.com/hassanboufous"><img width="100%" height="200px" src="./mygithub-header.png" /></a></p>
+    <strong>               Full Stack Web Developer with a passion for developing innovative web applications that expedite the efficiency and effectiveness of organizational success.
+Well-versed in technology and writing code to create systems that are reliable and user-friendly.
+Also has the proven ability to motivate, educate, and collaborate effectively to build web applications and effectively track changes.
+Confident communicator, strategic thinker, and innovative creator to develop software that is customized to meet a company’s organizational needs, highlight their core competencies, and further their success.<br><br></strong>
     <div align=center>
         <img src="https://raw.githubusercontent.com/engsahaly/engsahaly/main/code.gif" alt="GitHub Octocat Drinking a Cup of Coffee" height="400">
     </div>